Geeza: Streetlife to break-up

 "Vambo" had garnered enough attention in Geeza to warrant the recording of their first and – as of January 2012 – only studio album, Streetlife.
 So late in 1976, the group returned to Atlantic Studios to record, which was released in mid-1977.
 Streetlife spawned two singles, "Run 'n' Hide" and "Song to Warilla", the former peaking at number 56 on the Australian Kent Music Report Singles Chart.
 The album was produced by Mario Millo (ex-Sebastian Hardie, Windchase).
 "Run 'n' Hide" was written by Martin and the album was issued by Laser Records.

 Immediately following the release of Streetlife, bassist and songwriter Martin departed the band and was replaced by Steve Gronow.
 Geeza then went on to support the Ted Mulry Gang on their three-month national tour to support their LP, Disturbing the Peace, from April to June 1978.
 Following the tour, Fraiel and Gronow left the band and were replaced by John Adams and Scott Cornell, respectively, from Railroad Gin.
 Halliday left later that year, to be replaced by Barrington Davis (ex-Powerpact, Kahvas Jute).
 Early in 1979, Vendetti, Cornell and Adams then left, being replaced by Xerxes Salazar, Dominic Goffredo (who had filled in for Cornell previously) and Warwick Hoffman respectively.

 The line-up of Davis, Salazar, Goffredo and Hoffman wrote and recorded 8 new tracks, however these tracks were not released as Geeza broke up soon after recording.

 Reformation

 In 2010, former lead vocalist Terry Halliday contacted the other members of Geeza's 1977 lineup (Gabriel Vendetti, Lee Martin and Allan Fraiel) in an attempt to reform the band.
 However, the other members were unavailable and so gave Halliday permission to reform Geeza with an all new lineup.
 Halliday then contacted guitarist Brad Johns, bass guitarist Martin Skipper, drummer Tony Meaney and saxophonist Martyn Wright, who all joined the band for a number of performances during 2010.

 However, this lineup would not last, as Johns and Skipper departed the band before the end of the year and they were replaced in late 2011 by Chris Stopforth and Brooke Webb, respectively.
+Geeza was disbanded for a second time when Terry Halliday died in 2014, at the age of 55.